FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Variant=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
 Below it is a selection of variants the player can choose from.
 Currently only Standard chess and Chess960 are supported.

 Time control=This sentence is a heading to time controls for the game.
-This appears in all the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
+This appears in all the game creation menus (e.g. "Create a game", "Play with a friend") that can be found on the "Play" page.

 Clock=This means chess played on limited time, with a clock for each player.
 This is one of three time control settings in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

 Correspondence=Correspondence chess is chess played over a long period of time, often with several days per move.
 This is one of three time control settings in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
-Please do NOT translate literally; if your language does not have an equivalent term, translate to "long" games or something similar.
+Please do NOT translate literally; if your language does not have an equivalent, established term, translate to "long" games or something similar.

 Days per turn=This is a slider specifically for correspondence chess games.
-Appears in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page when you have selected the "Correspondence" time control.
+Appears in the game creation menus (e.g. "Create a game", "Play with a friend") when you have selected the "Correspondence" time control.

 One day=Means each turn may take up to one day.
-This appears next to the slider for the correspondence chess time control in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
-Please translate "one" as a word, not a number (not "1").
+This appears next to the slider for the correspondence chess time control in the game creation menus (e.g. "Create a game", "Play with a friend").
+Please translate "one" as a word ("one"), not a number (not "1").
+It also appears on the clock in correspondence chess games.

 %s days=The maximum number of days for each turn.
-This appears next to the slider for the correspondence chess time control in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
+This appears next to the slider for the correspondence chess time control in the game creation menus (e.g. "Create a game", "Play with a friend").
+It also appears on the clock and information box in correspondence chess games.
+Please keep this sentence as short as possible.

 Time=The time control for the game.
 This appears as a column heading in the table of games you can join on the "Play" page (http://lichess.org/).